 Their grilled sea food and cocktails are not to be missed and this certainly is one of the best dinner settings with that unique island vibe.

 For dancing and drinks the neighboring Moomba is the perfect stop after dinner!

 Asian food on Aruba?
 Yes please!
 This Lounge/Restaurant is one of the most atmospheric stops along Palm Beach Boulevard and serves some of the best teppanyaki and sushi I tasted in ages!

 But also having cocktails on their stylish garden terrace, while watching the sky turn pink is recommended.
 We had the best farewell dinner here!

 Location: L.G.
 Smith Blvd at the Governor's Bay on the Beach, Linear Park (next to The Queen Wilhelmina Park-adjacent to The Renaissance Suites).

 Looking for a casual lunch or dinner spot by the sea with direct views upon the planes flying in?
 Then this laid-back beach bar is a must!

 Open from 10.30 am to 11 pm with some of the most jummy dishes and cocktails of the island.
 The perfect place to sample the local kitchen in a relaxed Caribbean atmosphere, or to make sure your tummy is filled with some of that delicious Aruban food, before flying home, like we did!

-Are you hungry yet, and ready to book your flight to Aruba soon?
+Are you hungry yet, did you like my Aruba top 10 restaurants and are you ready to book your flight to one happy island soon?
 Then I hope you can use this list to make your trip an unforgettable one with lots of fun, food and delight!
 For even more sightseeing tips, you can go to my previous Aruba blog.